duttanaman1/Tours-and-Travel/README.md

 # Tours-and-Travel
 php, HTML, CSS, JS
+## _There is report already included for this project.
+Look onto that file for details_

 An online Tours and Travels management web page which contains all the required data which a Tours and Travels website  contains.
  	Login Page: Customer login, Employee Login, Admin Login, SuperAdmin Login.